vault713/wallet713/docs/usage.md

 #### Input selection strategy

 Set the input selection strategy [`all`, `smallest`] with the `-s` option:

 To send a transaction using "all" as input selection strategy:
 ```
-wallet713> $ send 10 --to xd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514 -s all
+wallet713> $ send 10 --to zd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514 -s all
 ```

 #### Minimum number of confirmations

 Set the minimum number of confirmation for inputs with the `-c` option, the default is `10`:

 To send a transaction with 3 required confirmations:
 ```
-wallet713> $ send 10 --to xd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514 -c 3
+wallet713> $ send 10 --to zd6p24toTTDj7sxCCM4WGpBVcegVjGi9q5jquq6VWZA1BJroX514 -c 3
 ```

-### Transaction proofs (grinbox only)
+### Transaction proofs (epicbox only)

-Thanks to the use of grinbox, wallet713 supports proving that a particular amount was sent in a transaction to a particular grinbox recipient address.
+Thanks to the use of epicbox, wallet713 supports proving that a particular amount was sent in a transaction to a particular epicbox recipient address.
 It relies on the fact that a recipient needs to return a message to the sender in order to build a valid transaction.
 As part of that, the recipient need their private key to receive and process the sender's original message, as well as in order to sign and send back the response to the sender.
-The sender can then use this information to generate a proof that can be sent to Bob or a third party, (say Carol) that says that if a particular transaction kernel is visible on the blockchain, a certain grinbox address has received a transaction of a certain amount. **This can only be used for transactions that have been sent using grinbox and you need wallet713 to generate and validate a transaction proof.**
+The sender can then use this information to generate a proof that can be sent to Bob or a third party, (say Carol) that says that if a particular transaction kernel is visible on the blockchain, a certain epicbox address has received a transaction of a certain amount. **This can only be used for transactions that have been sent using epicbox and you need wallet713 to generate and validate a transaction proof.**

 In the below example,
-1. Alice wants to send Bob 1.337 grins and prove to Carol that this transaction has occurred.
+1. Alice wants to send Bob 1.337 epics and prove to Carol that this transaction has occurred.
-1. Bob has grinbox address: `xd7sCQ9bQuQXp4yCn8GSELcuSxnpcPrPoEWJzvPBc5vxyXPQz6PJ`;
+1. Bob has epicbox address: `zd7sCQ9bQuQXp4yCn8GSELcuSxnpcPrPoEWJzvPBc5vxyXPQz6PJ`;

 #### Creating a transaction proof

-1. Alice uses grinbox to send Bob grins using grinbox and broadcasts the transaction to the blockchain:
+1. Alice uses epicbox to send Bob epics using epicbox and broadcasts the transaction to the blockchain:
    ```
-   wallet713> $ send 0.233232 --to xd7sCQ9bQuQXp4yCn8GSELcuSxnpcPrPoEWJzvPBc5vxyXPQz6PJ
+   wallet713> $ send 0.233232 --to zd7sCQ9bQuQXp4yCn8GSELcuSxnpcPrPoEWJzvPBc5vxyXPQz6PJ
    ```
 1. Alice runs `txs` command to display the transaction log and to identify which ID her transaction has:
    ```